Volumental/tc-hue/README.md

 need to enter TeamCity hostname and credentials as well as the ip/hostname of the Philips Hue Bridge.

-Then simply run `python update_lamps.py` to update the lamps.
+Then simply run `python update_lamp.py` to update the lamps.

+On the current build server the update script is run as a cron task under builder user from the path:
+/home/builder/tc-hue/

 Dependencies